dfcastellanos/MEPLS/doc/tutorial/step1.md

 In this tutorial step, we will introduce the @ref mepls::element::Element<dim>  and @ref mepls::slip::Slip<dim> classes, the most fundamental building blocks of any model implemented with MEPLS.
 The element class represents the mesocale subdomains in which we discretize the simulated material.
-You can find a motivation for the approach in the section @ref Background and in the references therein.
+Thus, elements discretize all the fields in the material: stress, strain, plastic strain, elastic properties, microstructural properties, etc. You can find a motivation for this approach in the section @ref Background and in the references therein.

-The slip class represents the internal mechanisms present within the elements by which slip events occur.
-First, you will learn the basics and explore the essential parts of their interfaces.
-Next, you can find the example program commented step by step.
-After that, you can find the results of running the program. (in this case, the results correspond just to the information printed on the screen).
-Finally, you can find the entire program.
+The slip class represents the internal mechanisms present within the elements by which plastic events in the form of localized slip events occur.
+First, you will learn the basics and explore the essential parts of the class interfaces.
+Next, you will find the example program commented step by step.
+After that, you can will find the results of running the program.
+At the end, you can find the entire program.

 The class @ref mepls::element::Element<dim> is abstract and defines an interface common to all the element classes.
 Some of its virtual functions are implemented by derived element objects